hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 [WebSockets](Using-JSON-RPC-API.md#http-and-websocket-requests) supports the RPC Pub/Sub API.

-To create subscriptions, use `eth_subscribe`.
-Once subscribed, the API publishes notifications using `eth_subscription`.
+To create subscriptions, use `eth_subscribe` or `priv_subscribe`.
+Once subscribed, the API publishes notifications using `eth_subscription` or `priv_subscription`.

-!!!note

-    `eth_subscription` publishes notifications; you do not need to call `eth_subscription`.

 Subscriptions couple with connections.
-If a connection is closes, this removes all subscriptions created over the connection.
+If a connection is closed, all subscriptions created over the connection are removed.

 ### Subscription ID

-`eth_subscribe` returns a subscription ID for each subscription created.
+`eth_subscribe` and `priv_subscribe` return a subscription ID for each subscription created.
 Notifications include the subscription ID.

 !!!example